Systemcluster/wrappe/README.md

 ### Options

+The packing and unpacking behavior is highly customizable.
+The default options are suitable for most use cases, but can be adjusted to fit specific requirements.

 #### runner

 This option specifies which runner will be used for the output executable.
+The runner is the pre-built executable that unpacks the payload and starts the packed command.
+Partial matches are accepted if unambiguous, for instance `windows` will be accepted if only one runner for Windows is available.

 It defaults to the native runner for the current platform.
 Additional runners have to be included at compile time, see the compilation section for more info.

-Partial matches are accepted if unambiguous, for instance `windows` will be accepted if only one runner for Windows is available.

 #### compression

 This option controls the Zstandard compression level.
 Accepted values range from `0` to `22`.
+Higher compression levels will result in smaller output files, but will also increase the packing time.

+It defaults to `8`.

 #### unpack-target